-Therefore, it is no surprise that there existed a Greek goddess of luck and chance who also had two faces, the guiding and protective deity looking after one’s fortunes on one hand and the more frightening whims of fate leading to destruction and misfortune on the other.
-This was Tyche, goddess of fate, fortune, and chance.
+Tyche was a Greek goddess of luck and chance who also had two faces, the guiding and protective deity looking after one’s fortunes on one hand and the more frightening whims of fate leading to destruction and misfortune on the other.
+She was the goddess of fate, fortune, and chance.

 Tyche, as part of the ancient Greek pantheon, was a resident of Mount Olympus and was the Greek goddess of chance and fortune.
 The Greeks believed that she was a guardian deity who looked after and ruled over the fortunes and prosperity of a city and those living in it.
 Since she was a city deity of sorts, that is the reason that there are various Tychai and they are each worshiped in different cities in different ways.